Westcountry Landlords Association

 To join the association and become a member, the annual fee for full membership is only £37.

-List of landlord’s association the UK?
+List of landlord’s associations in the UK?

 - British Landlords Association (The BLA)